 It’s hard enough dealing with one baby who is regressing, but two at the same or back to back regressions can make a parent downright batty.
 Twins are different people.
 Especially if you have fraternal twins, expect that they will develop at different rates.
 Stages will often happen at different times.
 If they occupy the same sleep space, you may find that temporary separations may be necessary to keep progressing towards better sleep habits.
 Now may be the time to consider whether two cribs are advisable.
 In the scenario where you are separating from one crib or moving to different rooms, do try to recreate their environment in the temporary space as best you can.
 This may mean things like keeping the same white noise they have been used to, as well as lighting and temperature consistency.

 If you remember nothing else written here, please consider these two final points.
 Changes you make can quickly become bad habits, so be mindful of how you are adjusting your routine to get through the regression.
 Giving in to an easy fix might create more work for you in the long run.
 Keep your eye on the goal.
 Finally, remember that the sleep experts emphasize: sleep begets sleep.
-Tweak your routine here and there after you’ve studies their patterns.
+Tweak your routine here and there after you’ve studied their patterns.
 Keep those naps going as best you can.
 Maybe play with the timing?
 Strive for an early bedtime if possible.
 You are their guide teaching them through the regression.
 You are the best person for the job and we are confident that you can instill good habits!

 About the Author